oh-security/security-decision-engine/README.md

-Security Decision Engine
+# Security Decision Engine

-Phase2 – Evaluation Only
+Evaluation-Only Decision Layer

-What this system is
+## What this system is

 This system is a Security Decision Engine that evaluates whether a security finding should be surfaced today based on human-defined policies.